 - be required to re-enrol for the exam

-- receive a “Did not sit” on their record.
+- receive a “Did not sit” on your record.

-No refunds will be issued for the cancellation of a subject enrolment or for failure to sit an exam.
-A candidate who fails to sit a scheduled exam will receive a “Did not sit”on their record.
+You cannot reschedule your exam within 24 hours of your exam appointment.
+No refunds will be issued the cancellation of a subject enrolment or for failure to sit an exam.

-- cancel their subject enrolment (and must do so at least five days before their scheduled exam appointment)
+- cancel your subject enrolment.
+You must do so at least five (5) days before your scheduled exam appointment

-- reschedule their exam to a date within their 12 month (or otherwise extended) enrolment period, at least 24 hours before their scheduled exam appointment.
+- reschedule your exam to a date within your 12-month (or otherwise extended) enrolment period, at least 24 hours before your scheduled exam appointment.

 Extension of enrolment expiry date